AgicCloud/Demo.Aks.Performance/README.md

 ## Prerequisites

 - The Azure AD user to be used in this project must be a subscription owner.
 - A Container Registry with an image.
-If you don't have a container registry with an image check the file **README-createImageForTest.md** (in the repository).
+If you don't have a container registry with an image check the file [README-createImageForTest.md](README-createImageForTest.md).

 # Installation